Active Measurement: Efficient Estimation at Scale: Related work

 \section{Related work}

 Active measurement is closely related to three existing lines of work.
-The form of the estimator in Eq.~\eqref{eq:base_estimator} is identical to that used by active testing~\cite{FarquharGR21,kossen2021active}, with the significant difference that the estimand is different: active testing seeks to estimate the test loss of a \emph{fixed} AI model by interactively acquiring test labels and refining a surrogate model to predict the test loss, while active measurement seeks to directly estimate a scientific measurement while iteratively refining the AI model itself.
+Active testing~\cite{FarquharGR21,kossen2021active} interactively estimates the test loss of an AI model by sampling unlabeled points according to predicted losses from a surrogate model and then using the newly acquired labels to form an importance-sampling based estimator of the loss \emph{and} update the surrogate model.
+The sampling strategy and form of the estimator in Eq.~\eqref{eq:base_estimator} is identical to that used by active testing, with the significant difference that the estimand is different: active measurement seeks to directly estimate a scientific measurement while iteratively refining the AI model itself, while active testing estimates a test loss and refines a surrogate model.
 Compared to active testing, we also contribute novel weighting schemes (\S~\ref{sec:weighting}) and show that these reduce error, and novel approaches for variance estimation and confidence interval construction (\S~\ref{sec:variance}), which was not considered in active testing.

-Active testing and active measurement are both versions of adaptive importance sampling (AIS)~\cite{oh1992adaptive, owen2013monte, bugallo2017adaptive}, but modified to sample \emph{without} replacement from a finite sample space, which leads to the estimator in Eq.~\eqref{eq:base_estimator}, compared to the usual importance-sampling estimator of $f(s)/q(s)$ with $q$ supported on all of $\Omega$.
+Active testing and active measurement are both versions of adaptive importance sampling (AIS)~\cite{oh1992adaptive, owen2013monte, bugallo2017adaptive}.
+AIS improves an importance-sampling estimator $f(s)/q(s)$ by iteratively refining the proposal $q$ and forming a weighted combination of the estimators made with different proposal distributions.
+Active measurement modifies AIS to sample \emph{without} replacement from a finite sample space, which leads to the estimator in Eq.~\eqref{eq:base_estimator}, compared to the usual importance-sampling estimator supported on all of $\Omega$.
 Sampling without replacement leads to novel considerations in the selection of weights (\S~\ref{sec:weighting}) and in variance estimation (\S~\ref{sec:variance}).
-The DISCount (detector-based importance sampling) method of \citet{perez2024discount}, which builds on~\cite{meng2022count}, shares the goal of counting in scientific collections using AI model predictions for the importance sampling proposal distribution.
-Active measurement advances on DISCount by interactively refining the AI model with acquired labels and by sampling without replacement, which both can significantly reduce estimation error.
+The DISCount (detector-based importance sampling) method of \citet{perez2024discount}, which builds on~\cite{meng2022count}, estimates the total counts in scientific collections using AI model predictions for the importance sampling proposal distribution.
+Active measurement shares the same goal, and advances on DISCount by interactively refining the AI model with acquired labels and by sampling without replacement, which both can significantly reduce estimation error.